 Out with the Old and in with the New Again

 Adaptive re-use projects are nothing new.
 Developers have been converting vacant downtown office buildings into apartments for decades.
+They’re saying, “out with the old and in with the new!”
 The latest trend in adaptive, re-use projects, however, is taking things to a whole new level, turning the trend to less traditional, alternative uses of former industrial properties.

 City planners, architects and entrepreneurial developers have turned their eyes to incorporating non-traditional experiential uses to revamp run down industrial buildings, bringing creative, unique and more current cultural uses to structures that have outlived their useful life.

 The experience is actually created by the activation of these outdated facilities for activities that draw people to participate in countless activities, i.e., the experience.
 Activity centers that draw large numbers of people span from the traditional (indoor sport courts and fields) to the less traditional (X-treme indoor activities, such as BMX racing, drone racing, skatepark, karting tracks, e-sports arenas and maker spaces).
 The possibilities are virtually limitless.

 Look at any former industrialized city across the globe and you will see examples of experiential concepts replacing defunct warehouses and manufacturing facilities.
 China has turned many former industrial-use sites into museums, cultural centers, office space and co-working centers.
 In the Netherlands, a dilapidated 13th Century Church was converted into arguably the most beautiful bookstore you will ever step inside.